cptdanko/file-sharing-app/README.md

-# My Day To-Do - File sharing app
+# MyDT - File Sharing App

 This is a simple file sharing system similar to Google Drive.
 In this system anyone who signs up to be a user is able to upload, share and track multiple files.